Fortifications on the Caribbean Side of Panama: Portobelo-San Lorenzo: History

 As the village's importance grew, security concerns were addressed by building military fortifications from 1600 till the last fortifications at Santiago and Fernando on the bay in 1753.
 In all, 10 different fortifications were built on the hills behind Portobelo port, making it the "most heavily fortified Spanish coastal control point in the Americas".
 Many of the fortifications were attacked and crumbled to heaps of rubble; only the fortifications built in 1753 have survived in good condition, as Admiral Vernon bypassed Portobello during the last battle.
 Earlier, Sir Francis Drake was unsuccessful in attacking the fort as he succumbed to fever and was buried in the bay.
 But he had burned Nombre De Dios in 1596.
 His lead casket buried in the sea bears his name.
 In 1597, after Drake's episode, the Spanish Empire decided to fortify the port as the treasury was moved to Portobelo.
 Fort San Felipe was built first at the entrance to the harbour and was fortified with 35 canons.
 Fort San Jeronimo was built on the eastern part, and Fort Santiago de la Gloria, on the western part of the bay.
 These forts were built with coral stones walls, which are as strong as granite.
 In 1668, the Welsh Buccaneer Sir Henry Morgan attacked Portobelo, using ladders wide enough to carry 3 men abreast to scale the walls of the fortifications.
 For a month the pirates occupied the city, but no substantial damage to the defensive structures was reported.
 In 1688 English Pirate Bartholomew Sharp and French buccaneer La Sound attacked the fortifications and caused different degrees of damage.
 Attacks in 1744 spared the forts but the customs house was severely damaged.

 For more than two centuries after the last fortifications were built in 1753, there was total neglect of the forts and battlements resulting in vegetation overgrowth, till the Government of Panama decided to restore them.
 After Panama became an independent country, Spain abandoned the San Lorenzo Fort in 1821.
-Following the merger of Panama with Columbia, the fort was used as a prison.
+Following the merger of Panama with Colombia, the fort was used as a prison.
 Then it was the Post Office for delivery of mail from Britain to Latin America.
 At Chagres town and below the fort and on the west bank of the Chagres River it was a haven for the adventurers of the 1849 California Gold Rush.
 With the advent of the railroad in 1850, the importance of Chagres River inter-ocean route diminished.

 In July 2012, the UNESCO World Heritage Committee placed Portobelo and nearby Fort San Lorenzo on the List of World Heritage in Danger, due to environmental concerns, inadequate maintenance, and unchecked urban developments. earlier in 1989, UNESCO had inscribed the site as cultural heritage under criteria (i) and (iv) under the List of World Heritage Sites.

 Under Panama's legal framework these fortifications are protected by Law 14/1982, updated by Law 58/2003 legislation related to heritage.
 The historical structures found underwater is covered under Law 32/2003.